What Is It?

 The backdoor then encrypts its Command and Control (C2) traffic.
 However, if detected and captured, this traffic can be decrypted, owing to the fact the encryption key is actually part of the traffic.

 How Does It Propagate?

 The malware does not self-propagate.
 It is believed to be attached to spearphishing emails as an executable file, using the icon of a Microsoft Word or Excel document or convincing users to download and execute what they believe to be the installer or updater for common software such as Firefox.
 Again, this highlights the importance of user education and awareness programs as a component of overall security protections.

 When/How Did BluVector Detect It?

 Six samples are publicly available and BluVector’s patented Machine Learning Engine (MLE) detected all of them.
-Regression testing has shown four samples would have been detected 41 months prior to their release, with one sample each detected 26 and 10 months prior.
+Regression testing has shown four samples would have been detected 41 months prior to their release, with the two remaining samples each being detected 26 and 10 months prior.